Growing Australian native daisies by colour and climate - Minimalist Gardener

 Perennial · Full sun · 30–70cm · VIC, NSW, SA, TAS, QLD

 A tall, upright perennial with silvery foliage and pale, papery flowers held well above the leaves.
 Its strong vertical form and tolerance for exposure make it feel more architectural than floral.
-It grows in open grassland and grassy woodland across south-eastern Australia, tolerating dry conditions, light frost and the kind of open, windswept positions where softer plants struggle.
+It grows in open grassland and grassy woodland across south-eastern Australia, tolerating dry conditions, light frost and windswept positions where softer plants struggle.
 The white papery bracts persist long after flowering, extending its season of interest well into summer.

-Hoary sunray (Leucochrysum albicans) > Minimalist Gardener > News and Resources
+Hoary sunray (Leucochrysum albicans) — Minimalist Gardener

 Allthingsnative, CC BY-SA 4.0, via Wikimedia Commons